 Second candidate to chair grooming gangs inquiry withdraws after survivors quit

-The man thought to be the only remaining candidate to chair the national grooming gangs inquiry has withdrawn from consideration for the role.
+The man thought to be the only remaining candidate to chair the national grooming gangs inquiry has withdrawn from the process, blaming people “using and abusing” their position for victims being “disrespected and misinformed”.

+Former police officer Jim Gamble also hit out at politicians prioritising “their own petty personal or political issues” and “playing games” with the inquiry.

 He follows Annie Hudson, a former director of children’s services for Lambeth who was reported to have withdrawn on Tuesday, and leaves the Government looking for alternative candidates.